 Concepts with disjunctives (or, and/or) in disorders and procedures often involve one or more body structures.
+For example, https://confluence.ihtsdotools.org/display/editorialag/Management+of+Concept+Inactivation

-65966004 Fracture of forearm (disorder)
+65966004 | Fracture of forearm (disorder)|

 The concept does not specify which bone of forearm is fractured.
-It is a break in one or both of the radius and/or ulna per the ICD definition.
+It is a break in one or both of the radius and/ or ulna per the ICD definition.
 It would subsume fracture of radius, fracture of ulna, and fracture of both radius and ulna.